mattdanielbrown/vertical-rhythm-reset/README.md

 }
 ```

+## Browser Compatibility

+Vertical Rhythm Reset is compatible with "evergreen" browsers such as Chrome, Edge, Firefox and Safari as well as legacy browsers such as IE9+.
+Combined these browsers account for [over 98% of browsers in use today](http://gs.statcounter.com/#desktop+tablet-browser_version_partially_combined-ww-monthly-201601-201603-bar).

+- Chrome 19+
+- Edge
+- Firefox 4+
+- Internet Explorer 9+
+- Safari 6+

 ## Credits & Attribution

 - [Normalize.css](https://necolas.github.io/normalize.css) by Nicolas Gallagher and Jonathan Neal.
 - [Modular Scale](http://www.modularscale.com/) by Scott Vellum and Tim Brown.
 - [*Groove to a Vertical Rhythm*](http://inlehmansterms.net/2014/06/09/groove-to-a-vertical-rhythm) by Jonathan Lehman.
 - [*Optimizing SVGs in data URIs*](http://codepen.io/tigt/post/optimizing-svgs-in-data-uris) by Taylor Hunt.

 ## License